 - What is the limit for comprehensive coverage?

-- What are the limits on liability coverage?
+- What are the limits on liability car insurance?

-- Do I qualify for any type of premium discounts?
+- Do I qualify for any type of type of car insurance discounts?

 Once you have obtained answers to all of these questions, and you have received several quotes, you can then move forward with making a decision on the best classic car insurance policy for your specific needs.